Multi-Year Area-Based Permitting

 Inspectors authorize annual activities on the site by reviewing and accepting a MYAB Work Program Annual Update that outlines planned activities for the coming year and an Annual Summary of Exploration Activities (ASEA) that outlines the activities conducted over the previous year.

 The use of MYAB permitting remains at the discretion of the inspector based on the nature of the proposed work, including the geographic or geologic conditions of the work area, the inspectors experience with the proponent and wildlife or other values on the land base.
 Applicants should work closely with inspectors to determine whether MYAB permitting makes sense for their specific situation.

 - Multi-Year Area-Based permit applications are accepted through FrontCounterBC.

 - To provide proponents with the approval to carry out an exploration program over a specified area, typically for up to five years.

 - To provide more certainty to companies by enabling them to commit to longer-term work programs based on overall projected impacts.

-- To provide MMRD with the ability to review and consult on a longer-range basis, thus eliminating repetitive referrals for First Nations, communities, clients, MMRD staff and other government agencies for the same or similar work in a given area.
+- To provide Provincial staff with the ability to review and consult on a longer-range basis, thus eliminating repetitive referrals for Indigenous Nations, communities, clients, Provincial staff and other government agencies for the same or similar work in a given area.

-- To outline the scope of a work program for First Nations in a manner that facilitates meaningful discussion regarding possible impacts to First Nations rights while reducing the administrative burden on First Nations communities.
+- To outline the scope of a work program for Indigenous Nations in a manner that facilitates meaningful discussion regarding possible impacts to Indigenous Nations rights while reducing the administrative burden on Indigenous Nations communities.

-- To improve communications with First Nations through ongoing sharing of information on the progression of approved exploration activities.
+- To improve communications with Indigenous Nations through ongoing sharing of information on the progression of approved exploration activities.

 - To provide companies with the flexibility to change the sequence of exploration activities and modify exploration plans as field results dictate, within the scope of the approved Mines Act permit.